jakerudolph/matlab_standards/matlab_standards.md

 **Description:** Lines **SHOULD** be no more than 120 characters long, including comments.
 When possible, keep lines shorter than 80 characters long.

 **Rationale:** A line of code should fit on a screen.
-Long lines of code are difficult to interpret and generally indicate great complexity.
+Long lines of code are difficult to interpret and generally indicate excessive complexity.

 DO:
 ```matlab